Revisiting Deep Neural Network Test Coverage from the Test Effectiveness Perspective: BACKGROUND

 \subsection{Non-Structural Coverage}

 Non-structural coverage does not consider whether structural elements of a DNN are covered during testing.
 The most typical non-structural coverage is surprise coverage~\cite{kim2019guiding}.
 It regards the difference of DNN behaviors between a test input and training data as surprise adequacy (SA) of the test input.
 Surprise coverage measures the range of SA values that a set of test inputs cover.
-More specifically, Kim et al.~\cite{kim2019guiding} proposed two kinds of SA: Likelihood-based Surprise Adequacy (LSA) and Distance-based Surprise Adequacy (DSA).
-LSA refers to the surprise of a test input with respect to the estimated density of each activation value in a set of activation traces observed over neurons of a selected layer for training data via KDE (Kernel Density Estimation)~\cite{wand1994kernel}.
+Specifically, Kim et al.~\cite{kim2019guiding} proposed two kinds of SA: Likelihood-based Surprise Adequacy (LSA) and Distance-based Surprise Adequacy (DSA).
+LSA refers to the surprise of a test input with respect to the estimated density of each activation value in a set of activation traces observed over the neurons of a selected layer for training data via Kernel Density Estimation~\cite{wand1994kernel}.
 LSA only considers the training data whose label is the same as the predicted class of the test input.
-DSA is defined using the Euclidean distance between the activation trace observed over neurons of a selected layer for a test input and a set of activation traces for training data.
-More specifically, DSA needs to find the closest neighbor of the test input that shares the same class, denoted as $x_a$, and also the closest neighbor of $x_a$ in a different class.
+DSA is defined using the Euclidean distance between the activation trace observed over the neurons of a selected layer for a test input and a set of activation traces for training data.
+DSA needs find the closest neighbor of the test input that shares the same class, denoted as $x_a$, and also the closest neighbor of $x_a$ in a different class.

-According to LSA and DSA, the corresponding surprise coverage metrics are called \textbf{LSC} and \textbf{DSC}, respectively.
-More specifically, given the upper and lower bounds of LSA/DSA denoted as \textit{U} and \textit{L}, LSC/DCS first divides [\textit{L},\textit{U}] into \textit{n} sections and then measures the ratio of covered sections.
-If the LSA/DSA value of a test input falls into a section, LSC/DCS regards the section as a covered section.
+According to LSA and DSA, the corresponding surprise coverage metrics are called \textbf{LSC}, and \textbf{DSC} respectively.
+Specifically, given the upper and lower bounds of LSA/DSA denoted as \textit{U} and \textit{L}, LSC/DSC first divides [\textit{L},\textit{U}] into \textit{n} sections and then measures the ratio of covered sections.
+If the LSA/DSA value of a test input falls into a section, LSC/DSC regards the section as a covered section.
 In particular, a test input with a quite large SA value may be irrelevant to the problem domain (e.g., an image of an apple is irrelevant to the testing of traffic sign classifiers), and thus the parameter \textit{U} can be used to filter out those irrelevant test inputs.
-Please note that DCS cannot be applicable to regression models~\cite{kim2019guiding}.
+Please note that DSC is not applicable to regression models~\cite{kim2019guiding}.

-\section{Study Design}
+\section{STUDY DESIGN}